CASPer Frequently Asked Questions

 How long are my CASPer test results valid?

 CASPer test results are valid for one admissions cycle.
 Applicants who have already taken the test will therefore be expected to re-take it.

 Can I get the results of my CASPer test?

-Results of the CASPer test are provided only to our University Admissions Office, usually within a month of completing the assessment.
+Results of the CASPer test are provided only to our Admissions office, usually within a few weeks of completing the assessment.
 You do not receive your individual score.

 Can I re-do the CASPer assessment/test if I feel I didn't do well?